 Before you start trying to be ‘successful’, one important thing to consider is what ‘success’ means to you.
-Success means different things at different times to each of us; it is highly personal.
+Success means different things at different times to each of us – it's highly personal.
 Some people never feel successful and others are very clear about what they need to have and feel to claim success.
-Put simply, it is important that you create a vision of where you are heading and identify what needs to be done for you to achieve success.
+Put simply, it's important that you create a vision of where you are heading and identify what needs to be done for you to achieve success.

 Sounds easy, right?
-It should be, but did you know that barely 8% of New Year’s resolutions come to fruition?
-This might not be the definitive measure of success, but it does give us an indication that success doesn’t come from setting goals alone; we also need to follow through on them.
+It should be, but did you know that barely eight per cent of New Year’s resolutions come to fruition?
+This might not be the definitive measure of success, but it does give us an indication that success doesn’t come from setting goals alone – we also need to follow through on them.
 (Shocking, I know!)

-- Play and plan big: This is your one shot to live an amazing adventure.
+- Play and plan big – This is your one shot to live an amazing adventure.
 Be ambitious in your dreams.
-Consider what you want to be able to say about this life when you are 80 years old and sitting on the veranda reflecting on the experiences you had.
-Successful people aren’t necessarily the ones who are the smartest or best educated; they are the ones who are brave enough to own what they want.
+Consider what you want to be able to say about your life when you're 80 years old and sitting on the veranda reflecting on the experiences you've had.
+Successful people aren’t necessarily the ones who are the smartest or best educated – they're the ones who are brave enough to own what they want.
 What are you really capable of?

-- Get uncomfortable: It is true, the greatest learning happens in discomfort.
+- Get uncomfortable – It's true, the greatest learning happens in discomfort.
 To know what you are really capable of, you have to test out your resilience and capabilities.
 You don’t know what you don’t know about you yet.
 You are an ever-evolving complex person with so many things to learn and that is where your potential sits.
 Intentionally look for new experiences and meet people out of your network.
 When was the last time you felt really uncomfortable?

-- Honour the future version of you: Imagine you in two years.
+- Honour the future version of you – Imagine you in two years.
 How much more will you know in five years?
-And then in 10 years, you will be so wise!
-When you are planning your future success, consider what your future smarter/wiser/funnier/more experienced version of you would do.
+And then in 10 years, you'll be so wise!
+When you're planning your future success, consider what your future smarter/wiser/funnier/more experienced version of you would do.
 The best way to predict your future is to live it now.
 What advice does your future self have for you?

-- Be resolute, committed and courageous: The reality is it’s unlikely anyone else can create success for you.
-There really is only one you on this planet.
+- Be resolute, committed and courageous – The reality is it’s unlikely anyone else can create success for you.
+There is only one you on this planet.
 No single other person looks the same as you, has your beliefs or experiences.
 Put your big kid pants on and enjoy the ride of being you.
-As a coach, I’ve never met anyone who is an overnight success.
+As coaches, we've never met anyone who's an overnight success.
 Be brave on all the days you can manage it.
 The future version of you will thank you for it!

-And if you’re looking for a bit more, then this TED Talk, venture capitalist John Doerr explains how you can use ‘Objectives and Key Results’ to set goals that will help you achieve your own version of success.
+And if you’re looking for a bit more, then this TED Talk (11:42), venture capitalist John Doerr explains how you can use ‘Objectives and key results’ to set goals that'll help you achieve your own version of success.
 He believes you need to outline what you want to accomplish and how you’re going to get it done.
 But first, you must answer your why – combining your ambitions with your passion and your purpose.

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.